 The Board recognises the importance of sound internal controls and effective risk management practices to good corporate governance.
 As such, the Manager has put in place a system of internal controls comprising procedures and processes to safeguard AA REIT’s assets, Unitholders’ interests and to manage risks.

-BDO LLP (“BDO”) has been re-appointed by the ARCC to provide internal audit services to review and assess the adequacy of AA REIT's internal control systems, including financial, operational, compliance and information technology controls over a three-year internal audit plan period.
-The internal auditor is independent of Management and reports directly to the ARCC on audit matters and to the Board on administrative matters.
+In 2014, BDO LLP (“BDO”) was re-appointed by the ARCC to provide internal audit services to review and assess the adequacy of AA REIT’s internal control systems, including financial, operational, compliance and information technology controls over a three-year internal audit plan period.
+The internal auditor is independent of Management and reports directly to the ARCC and administratively to the Chief Executive Officer.
 BDO has unrestricted access to the ARCC.
-The internal auditor's activities are guided by the International Standards for Professional Practice of Internal Auditing set by The Institute of Internal Auditors.
+The internal auditor’s activities are guided by the International Standards for Professional Practice of Internal Auditing set by The Institute of Internal Auditors.

 BDO’s role as the internal auditor is to assist the ARCC to reasonably ensure that Management maintains a sound system of internal controls by regular monitoring of the effectiveness of key controls and procedures.
 BDO’s scope of work includes risk assessments and compliance audits in order to check that internal controls are aligned to business objectives and in place to address related risks.